wiseman/clj-gflags/README.md

 can define its own command line flags, which then get used by each app.

-It may sound a little weird, but in practice it works well and it very convenient.
+It may sound a little weird, but in practice it works well and can be very convenient.

 In this translation of the concept to clojure, each namespace can define its own flags.